 Ask your doctor if your MS medication raises your chances of high blood pressure or other cardiovascular risks.
 It’s never a bad idea to keep an eye on your blood pressure, especially when you’re trying out a new medication.
 While some people notice high blood pressure symptoms like double vision or headaches, hypertension often goes under the radar unless you check your blood pressure with a blood pressure cuff.

-Since untreated MS poses a health risk in itself, your neurologist may encourage you to continue MS medications regardless of cardiovascular side effects.
+Since untreated MS itself poses a health risk, your neurologist may encourage you to continue MS medications despite cardiovascular risk factors.
 Let your health care provider know about any changes so they can help determine your best MS treatment options.
+Keep in mind that you should never start or stop any MS medications without talking to your doctor first.

-The American Heart Association advises 150 minutes per week of physical activity for adults.
+The American Heart Association generally advises 150 minutes per week of physical activity for adults.
 However, this guideline is only met by 20 percent of adults and teens in the general population.
-People with MS may experience exercise barriers, including mobility impairments, disability, and fatigue.
+Keep in mind that this guideline may be more challenging for people with MS to follow because of exercise barriers like difficulty moving, muscle weakness, disability, and fatigue.

+Try to choose foods that include omega-3 fatty acids to lower your risk of heart problems.
 Your doctor may advise limiting your sodium intake to keep your blood pressure under control.
-If MS limits your ability to exercise, following a healthy diet can help you prevent excess weight gain that can raise your risk of heart disease.
+If MS limits your ability to exercise, following a healthy diet can help prevent excess weight gain that can raise your risk of heart disease.
 Focus on fresh fruits, vegetables, and high-fiber foods to promote satiety and keep your cholesterol levels down.
-Always talk to your health care team before changing your diet or starting a physical activity program.
+Always follow up with your health care team before changing your diet or starting a physical activity program.

 Are you living with MS and heart disease?
 What has helped you manage the two conditions?
 Share your experience in the comments below, or start a conversation by posting on MyMSTeam.